Obsessive-compulsive disorder (OCD)

 An example of an obsession is the thought that your hands are dirty even though they are not.
-Different people have different obsessions.
+Different people with OCD have different obsessions, that include things like:

-- worrying about harm happening to you or someone else
+- thinking something bad might happen to you or someone else

-Having an obsession often leads to anxiety or feeling uncomfortable and you may then have the urge to ‘put it right’.
+Having an obsession often leads to feelings of anxiety or discomfort and you might then get the urge to ‘put it right’.
 This is where compulsions come in.

-Compulsions are things you feel you need to do usually to control your ‘obsessions’, even though you may not want to.
-You might even try to stop doing them, but this might not be possible.
+Compulsions are things you feel you need to do to control your ‘obsessions’, even though you may not want to.
+It can be hard to stop yourself from doing these compulsions.

-Often, a compulsion means doing something again and again, as a ‘ritual’.
-By doing the compulsion you feel you can prevent or reduce your anxiety about what you fear may happen if you don’t do it.
+Often, a compulsion means doing something again and again.
+This is also known as a ‘ritual’.
+Doing the compulsion will probably make you feel as though you can stop or reduce your anxiety about what you fear may happen.
 For example, turning the light on and off 20 times because you worry something bad may happen if you don’t.

-Different people have different compulsions.
+Different people with OCD have different compulsions.
 Some examples include:

 - thinking certain thoughts